Stressed driver standing beside broken down car on roadside reviewing financial recovery options on smartphone

 Quick Answer

-A car breakdown financial crisis is not just an inconvenience — it is a cascade event.
-According to the Consumer Financial Protection Bureau’s household finance research, more than 40% of American adults cannot cover an unexpected $400 expense without borrowing or selling something.
+More than 40% of American adults cannot cover an unexpected $400 expense without borrowing or selling something, according to the Consumer Financial Protection Bureau’s household finance research.
 A single transmission failure or blown engine can exceed that threshold three times over, instantly.

-What Does a Car Breakdown Actually Cost — and Why Does It Spiral?
+What Does a Car Breakdown Actually Cost, and Why Does It Spiral?

 The average unplanned car repair costs between $500 and $600, but complex repairs like engine or transmission work can run $1,500 to $4,500 or more.
 The financial spiral begins when the repair cost exceeds your available cash, forcing you into high-cost borrowing that compounds the original problem.